itratrahman/face_verification/README.md

 - `sudo apt-get install python3-opencv`
 - `pip install -r requirements.txt`

-`NOTE`-Virtualencv isntallation is for to run the post server only.
+`NOTE`-Virtualenv installation is just for to run the fastapi post server only.

 ## 3. File Description
 - `generate_face_pairs.py` - this python script generates positive and negative pairs for face verification using vgg_face_2 test set.